-There shall be no advertising of any kind within the technical area or within one metre from the touch line and outside the field of play on the ground.
+There should be no advertising of any kind on the ground within the technical area or within one metre from the touchline.
 Further, no advertising shall be allowed in the area between the goal line and the goal nets.

 The reproduction, whether real or virtual, of representative logos or emblems of FIFA, confederations, member associations, leagues, clubs or other bodies, is forbidden on the field of play and field equipment (including the goal nets and the areas they enclose) during playing time, as described in Decision 3.